2f0n/SB-10/bill.md

 Development, to fund community-based organizations in assisting legal permanent residents in obtaining citizenship.

-This bill would establish the Office of New Americans in the Governor's office for the purpose of, among other things, coordinating an ongoing multiagency, multisector public and private effort to provide information and services to new Americans,
+This bill would establish the Office of New Americans and Refugees in the Governor's office for the purpose of, among other things, coordinating an ongoing multiagency, multisector public and private effort to provide information and services to new Americans,